 The attorney in Perry knew that endowment giving was a strategic way to leverage the fund and ensure it would continue to exist in perpetuity.
 “Cora Bond Morrison believed strongly in higher education and had a great love for her church,” he said.
 “In creating this endowment, our family could think of no better way of ensuring that these core principles and her legacy would endure and have a continuing impact on generations yet to come.”

-The endowment awarded its first scholarship last spring.
+The endowment will award its first scholarship this spring.
 The family’s goal is to grow the fund to $100,000.
-Those interested in contributing to the Cora B. Morrison may contact Kelly Lee, NCCF regional associate, at 252-443-5510 or call the NCCF headquarters office in Raleigh at 919-828-4387.
+Contributions are tax-deductible and should be made payable to the Cora B. Morrison Scholarship and sent to the NCCF at 4601 Six Forks Road, Suite 524, Raleigh, NC 27609.
+Contributions also can be made online.
+For further information, contact Kelly Lee, NCCF regional associate, at 252-245-1794 or call the NCCF headquarters office in Raleigh at 919-828-4387.